5X AOV | 2X Conversions | $30M+ Additional Revenue

 For checkout-side experiments specifically, Plus stores have the cleanest setup because Checkout Extensions can be variant-loaded and Intelligems integrates natively with the Plus checkout.

-A common CRO mistake is calling a winner too early.
+A common conversion rate optimization mistake is calling a winner too early.
 Two heuristics for stores running 1,000–10,000 monthly sessions:

 • Minimum sample per variant: 1,000 sessions per variant (more for low-traffic categories).